CGI-FR/PIMO/README.md

-# Pimo : Private Input, Masked Output
+# PIMO : Private Input, Masked Output

 PIMO is a tool for data masking.
-It can mask datas from JSONline and return other JSONline thanks to a masking configuration contained in a yaml file.
+It can mask data from a JSONline stream and return another JSONline stream thanks to a masking configuration contained in a yaml file.

 ## Configuration file needed

-Pimo requires a yaml configuration file to works.
-This file must be named `masking.yml` and be placed in the working directory.
+PIMO requires a yaml configuration file to works.
+By default, the file is named `masking.yml` and is placed in the working directory.
 The file must respect the following format :

 ```yaml
 version: "1"